daipozhi/Purpose-AI/README.md

     * 3d movies

          at begining,compuer don't have video database,so we need 3d movie,like
          human have 2 eyes,and like every animal with eyes ,we don't have many 3d movies, and it is not fully 3d, it is 2.5d or 2.75d ,if it is not good enough,we need 3d camera to record many 3d video .

     * material scense

          every surface has it's material sense

-color
-grain ,stripe
-smoothness,roughness,particle size
-reflective
-transparency
+         color ,grain ,stripe ,smoothness,roughness,particle size ,reflective,
-Stereoscopic 3D surface texture

-repeated feature,is a concept , a material sense ,including metal wood
-    plastic cloth paper glass water
+         transparency ,Stereoscopic 3D surface texture ,repeated feature,is a concept , a material sense ,including metal wood plastic cloth paper glass water

     * courseware for computer

-   we need many courseware for computer,like a mother teach her kids,
-       this is what and that is what .
+         we need many courseware for computer,like a mother teach her kids, this is what and that is what .